collective-change/mipa/README.md

 ```bash
 yarn dev
 ```
 If all went well your browser should auto-load mipa's login page.
-Create an account for yourself and poke around!
+Create an account for yourself then add a new organization on the homepage to test things out.

 ### Build the app for production and deploy to Firebase